HandsOnDataViz/book/docs/HandsOnDataViz.md

 Scatter and Bubble Charts with Google Sheets
 --------------------------------------------

+**TODO: after initial review of this section, update all Figures, numbers, links**

 Follow these tutorials to create different types scatter and bubble charts with [Google Sheets](https://sheets.google.com).

+**TODO: Add conversational narrative about when and why you might want scatter and bubble charts**

 #### Scatter chart